selenafmcc/UserScripts/README.md

 ### Turmy pet change

 THIS WAS GURASE'S IDEA, ALL HAIL GURA
-Pretty much the same idea behind the vortex scripts but it shows petpets in the turmac screen, future improvements would be showing the petpet's names ala grave danger.
+Pretty much the same idea behind the vortex scripts but it shows petpets in the turmac screen, future improvements could be showing the petpet's names ala grave danger.